M-Scott-Lassiter/Fred-the-Developer/README.md

 # Example Use

 The following example cases reside in normal code modules and demonstrates how you might use Fred as a developer.
-Learn how to use all of the functions in the [Reference Guide](/Documentation/ReferenceGuide.md)!
+Learn how to use all of the functions in the [documentation](/Documentation)!

 ## Assert